moby/moby/docs/sources/reference/api/docker_remote_api_v1.6.md

     > The `X-Registry-Auth` header can be used to
     > include a base64-encoded AuthConfig object.

-    Query Parameters:

-    -   **registry** – the registry you wan to push, optional

     Status Codes:

     -   **200** – no error :statuscode 404: no such image :statuscode